WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.9.4 =
+= 3.0.0 =
-Bug fix and minor security release.
+Major release.
+Resave settings on upgrade.
 Check the Changelog for more details or view the release post on https://webberzone.com